neomedia6989/docs-2/docs/clients/ios.md

       <figcaption></figcaption>
     </figure>

 5. First, click on **Remote Streaming**.
-You may notice that there isn't an option for "Original" or "Maximum" like many other devices.
+You may notice that there isn't an option for 'Original' or 'Maximum' like many other devices.
 This is because it is hidden by default.

     - Select the "**Show All**" menu option